zecarlos94/spacy-flask-python3-named-entities-api/README.md

 # Installation

+Application will run on port 50001 by default and it's binded to port 50002 (external request)

+## Manually

-You can setup your python3 venv environment using all commands provided on run.sh to download all dependencies (spacy datasets)
+You can setup your python3 venv environment using all commands provided on run.sh to download all dependencies (spacy datasets).
+Remember that you have to create an .env file to set required env variables.

+## Docker

+You can setup much faster and easily using docker-compose.
+Just run the following commands:
+* bash Docker/bash build-image.sh (create docker image based on Dockerfile)
+* docker-compose up -d (instantiate new container using docker image created above and declare all env variables)
+* docker logs spacy-neural-ner -f --tail 200 (to see incoming requests)
+* docker ps (to see container ports binding)

 # Usage

+You can download both requests at https://www.getpostman.com/collections/24436fd3a52373b5722d

 ## POST Request